turbot/steampipe-plugin-mastodon/docs/tables/mastodon_account.md

 # Table: mastodon_account

-Represents a user of Mastodon and their associated profile.
+Represents a user of Mastodon, and it's associated profile information.

+The `mastodon_account` table can be used to query information about any account, and **you must specify the id** in the where or join clause using the `id` column.

 ## Examples